dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

   //NOTE: If an DT_Image instance has been constructed with an image, it can be replaced later with either an HTMLImageElement or an HTMLCanvasElement.
 In other words, an HTMLVideoElement can only be used during the constructing.

-  public constructor(HTMLImageElement | HTMLCanvasElement | HTMLVideoElement, point: Point, styleId?: number) { }
+  public constructor(HTMLImageElement | HTMLCanvasElement | HTMLVideoElement, x: number, y: number, styleId?: number) { }

-  point: Point;
+  x: number;

+  y: number;

   image: HTMLImageElement | HTMLCanvasElement | HTMLVideoElement;